etfriedman/spotiline/README.md

-# Spotiline - Spotify preview from the linux command line!
+# Spotiline - Spotify preview for the UNIX command line

 ## What does it do?